-Beat the remaining two eggs together with 140g (5 ounces) of sugar.
+Beat the remaining two eggs together with 140g (5 ounces) sugar.

-Beat eggs and sugar for a long time until you have a frothy mixture.
+Beat eggs and sugar for a long time until frothy.

-Add 35g (1 1/4 ounce) of the all-purpose flour, with a strainer, very gently in order to avoid your mixture collapse.
+Add 35g (1 1/4 ounce) all-purpose flour, with a strainer, very gently in order to avoid your mixture collapse.
 Stir with a whisk continuously.

 Put your saucepan in a bain-marie.